SOUTH CAROLINA FROM A TO Z

 Nearly 5 million PEOPLE live in South Carolina and they are called South Carolinians and Sandlappers.
 Many famous people have called the state their home including Andrew Jackson, 7th President; Jesse Jackson, Civil Rights Leader; and Joe Frazier, professional boxer.

 QUILTING is popular in South Carolina and there are many Quilting Guilds and Quilt Shows.
 There are also several Weaving, Spinning, Knitting, and other fiber Groups.

 Take a QUIZ about South Carolina.

-South Carolina has a variety of REPTILES including the American Aligator and 38 species of snakes.
+South Carolina has a variety of REPTILES including the American Alligator and 38 species of snakes.
 The Loggerhead Turtle is the State Reptile.
 The Spotted Salamander is the State Amphibian.
+Alligator Adventure is one of the largest facilities in the world for reptile life.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.

 South Carolina has many RIVERS including White Water Paddling Rivers.
 The longest river in the state is the Savannah River forming most of the border between the State and Georgia.
 The largest river is the Santee.